gluckzhang/ctf-jwt-token/README.md

 python give_me_the_flag.py -l LOGIN_URL -u USERNAME -p PASSWORD
 ```

-A screencast to show every step: TODO
+A screencast to show every step: https://youtu.be/y2dWWnLmygs

 ## Background Theory of The Exploit